 This can be broken broadly into two categories: people inside your legal entity and people outside your legal entity.
 Open Source licenses use copyright as their fundamental building block.

-If you are giving the final software component to people inside your legal entity you are not regarded as distributing the software.
+If you are giving the final software component to people inside your legal entity, you are not regarded as distributing the software.
 You are effectively giving it to yourself.
 This means that the distribution requirements applied by the Open Source license will not be activated.

 If you are giving the final software component to people outside your legal entity (including other group companies with a different legal entity), you are distributing the software externally.
 This means that the distribution requirements applied by the Open Source license will be activated.